akeneo/pim-api-docs/content/akeneo-event-platform/faq.md

 Yes, you can call the management API to suspend your subscription and stop receiving messages.
 [More details](/akeneo-event-platform/best-practices.html#suspending-and-resuming-subscriptions-during-migration)

-### Does Event Platform come with the user interface or dashboards?
+### Does Event Platform come with an user interface or dashboards?

 No, the Event Platform is currently a technical-first product and does not include specific interfaces.